-Owners borne the risk of the less: In the event of business failure t ’liquidation, the owners will have to bear entire risks associated with such failures.
+Owners bear the risk of the less: In the event of business failure t ’liquidation, the owners will have to bear the entire risks associated with such failures.

-Owners manage the business themselves: The daily operations of a business enterprise is controlled and -managed by the owners of the enterprise.
+Owners manage the business themselves: The daily operations of a business enterprise are controlled and -managed by the owners of the enterprise.